Navigating Rates

 Put simply, yield-duration measures how far a bond’s price would have to fall before wiping out its yield, resulting in a capital loss (this is often called the “breakeven point”).
 Today’s elevated yields thus provide a cushion against potential price falls in US high yield if recession fears re-emerge.

-Data: November 2009 to December 2023.
-Source: Voya Investment Management, FactSet, ICE Data Services.
-Past performance, or any prediction, projection or forecast, is not indicative of future performance. statement reflects performance and characteristics for the time period shown, results over a different time period may have been more or less favourable.
-The performance shown above is gross and does not reflect the deduction of investment advisory fees.
-US High Yield Bonds: ICE BofA US High Yield Index, 0-5 Yr US High Yield Bonds: ICE BofA 0-5 Year US High Yield Constrained Index, US Core Bonds: Bloomberg US Aggregate Bond Index, US Treasury Current 10-Year: ICE BofA US Treasury Current 10 Year Index.
+As of 31/12/2024.
+Source: Voya IM, FactSet, ICE Data Services.
+Past performance is not indicative of future results.
+This statement reflects performance and characteristics for the time period shown; results over a different time period may have been more or less favourable.
+See index associations and additional disclosures at the end of the document.
 Investors cannot invest directly in an index.
 Index returns are presented as net returns, which reflect both price performance and income from dividend payments, if any, but do not reflect fees, brokerage commissions or other expenses of investing.
-Individual costs such as fees, commissions and other charges have not been taken into consideration and would have a negative impact on the performance if they were included.

 Of course, active management and credit selection remains an important factor.
 The risks in high yield can vary significantly by credit rating, with a significant step-up in risk having been observed in past cycles where bonds are rated B- or lower.